Kentucky State campus community members have no known cases of COVID-19 at this time.

 - The dining center is closed in order to prevent crowds larger than recommended by the Center for Disease Control.
 Meals will be provided twice per day from the Underwood Cafeteria in the Carl M. Hill Student Center.
 Lunch will be available from 11:30 a.m. – 1 p.m., and dinner will be available from 5:30 p.m. – 7 p.m.
 Students can pick up a meal during those times and return to their rooms to eat; no meals may be eaten inside the cafeteria.

-- The campus will also suspend participation in spring intercollegiate and/or intramural athletic competitions prior to April 13, 2020.
+- The campus will also suspend participation in spring intercollegiate and/or intramural athletic competitions for the remainder of the spring 2020 academic semester.

 KNOW THE FACTS ABOUT COVID-19